lrlna/travel-spots/vancouver.md

 - [Earnest](earnesticecream.com).
 Have whisky hazelnut for me.
 - [Soft Peaks](softpeaks.ca).
 Heh it's all made with honey :D
 - [Bella Gelateria](bellagelateria.com).
 Have the sesame one for me.

+## Hikes:
+If you're in Vancouver, you gotta go for a hike.
+It's a must.
+Here is a list of my favourites.
+Most of these are public transport accessible.
+- [Grouse Mountain BCMC Trail](https://www.vancouvertrails.com/trails/bcmc-trail/).
+This trail is right next to Grouse Grind, but a **lot** less crowded.
+Gets you up to the same top, with the same workout for the same view.
+For extra workout, head up to [Crown Mountain](https://www.vancouvertrails.com/trails/crown-mountain/)
+- [Lynn Valley Trails](https://www.vancouvertrails.com/trails/lynn-loop/).
+This trail is super fun.
+You can do a bunch of different variations once you get there: shorter loop, longer loop, a hike up to Lynn Peak for a nice view, or head over to the [Norvan Falls](https://www.vancouvertrails.com/trails/norvan-falls/) midway throught the longer loop.
+10/10 would recommend.
+- [Capilano Canyon](https://www.vancouvertrails.com/trails/capilano-canyon/).
+If you don't want to pay for Capilano Suspension Bridge Park, but still want to see the canyons, head over to this trail.
+It's super fun, and if you go in the spring, there are about bijillion salmons jumping around in the river.
+It's super cute.
+- [Squamish Chief](https://www.vancouvertrails.com/trails/stawamus-chief/).
+This one is in Howe sound, so you do have to drive from Vancouver.
+The view from either of three Peaks is amazing.
+I'd suggest leaving Vancouver early enough to get here by about 7.30.
+It gets really crowded afterwards.
+Peak #1 is the busiest, so heading off to Peak #2 or #3 is advisable.
+- [Query Rock](https://www.vancouvertrails.com/trails/quarry-rock/).
+This one is nice and short ~4km.
+You can keep going and get to Grouse I think, but it gets really long.
+There is a beautiful like below when you start.
+You can rent Kayaks there to swoosh around.
+Recommend!

+## Fun stuff:
+Random stuff around town that's kind of interesting:
+- [Beer Island](https://goo.gl/maps/47cyscZH4D62).
+You can't drink in public in Canada, but if you're sneaky enough like everyone else that comes to this place, you can totally do it.
+Grab a beer from 33 Acres before you come.
+Also 'island' is an overstatement.
+It's super tiny.
+Also be careful of tides, otherwise you will have to get your ankles wet.
+- [Third Beach](https://goo.gl/maps/P1F2sNsPtsK2).
+This one is around Stanley Park.
+I prefer third beach over second, cause it's usually farther to get to, so there are less people.
+- [Bard on the Beach](https://bardonthebeach.org/).
+Not at 3rd Beach, but in Kitsilano!
+Every summer up until the end of September I think, there is a set of Shakespeare plays getting played in open air.
+You're in a tent, but you do get to see the sunset.
+If you get a ticket, bring a blanket!
+- [Vancouver Symphony](https://www.vancouversymphony.ca/concerts/all-access-pass/).
+If you're under 35, you can get $15 tickets to go see a performance at the symphony.
+The theatre is rather small, but they put on beautiful pieces.
+Sometimes there are fun things, like Pixar themed performances.
+- [Van Dusen Botanical Gardens](http://vandusengarden.org/).
+A bit further away from the centre, but incredibly beautiful.
+100% would recommend!
+- [Crab Park](https://goo.gl/maps/4ahfaD4m5KE2).
+This one is in Downtown Vancouver.
+Grab a beer from Portside near by, and bring it over here to watch the sunset.
+Your views: beautiful mountains, water, really cool looking cranes and shipping containers.
+Also an occassional helicopter landing.
+- [Vancouver Art Gallery](http://www.vanartgallery.bc.ca/).
+Depends on exhibitions in town.
+Sometimes there is really cool stuff!
+- [JBG Gallery](https://www.thejamesblack.gallery/events2018).
+A new cool space, that's a little bit underground.
+They post their exhibitions over instagram/facebook.
+So if you're in town when they have something on, I suggest to stop by!
+- [Davie Street](https://www.tourismvancouver.com/vancouver/neighbourhoods/davie-village/).
+Queerest spot in town :pray:.
+Lots of good restaurants and shops.
+At the end of the street is a beach o/ And also to the side is a beach o/
+- [Celebreties Drag Queen Bingo Night](https://www.insidevancouver.ca/2017/10/04/drag-queen-bingo-at-celebrities-nightclub-every-wednesday/).
+Celebreties is usually a night club, which was lots of fun when I was 20.
+They also do drag shows!
+This event is for bingo night, which hopefully is still happening.
+- [Night Market in Richmond](https://www.visitrichmondbc.com/food-and-drink/night-markets/).
+So much amazing Asian food.
+Come on empty stomach! <-- that location is for the one I haven't been to before, but they probably relocated o/ Tbh, this is a lot more easily accessible.
+- [Day trip to Victoria](https://en.wikipedia.org/wiki/Victoria,_British_Columbia).
+If you want to take a ferry over to Victoria.
+It's super fun, and you can do it in a day!
+It's a really quaint old English town kind of experience.